cknight/kv_enqueue_test/README.md

   with.
 Combining queue's with KV atomic operations gives a strong foundation for a serverless environment.
 Atomic operations really open up a lot of possibilities for safe execution of code.
+- **Simple API** - Though the recurring job was challenging to setup in a robust manner, the `enqueue` and `listenQueue` APIs were simple and straightforward.
+  So far they seem to do what is advertised on the tin.